Skip to main content

 3

-Click the Schedule button to open the Backup Schedule configuration dialog.
+Click the Schedule button (with the calendar icon) to open the Backup Schedule configuration dialog.
+This is where you choose how often automatic backups run.

 4